BioinfoMachineLearning/EnQA/README.md

 [equivariant_attention](https://github.com/FabianFuchsML/se3-transformer-public) (Optional, used by models based on SE(3)-Transformer only)

+[pdb-tools](https://github.com/haddocking/pdb-tools) (Optional, used by models with multiple chains only)

 You may also need to set execution permission for utils/lddt and files under utils/SGCN/bin.

 ## Example usages